Login-based licence management with Tableau Cloud

 Step 7 - Creator user activates Tableau Desktop and/or Prep Builder

 Users launch Tableau Desktop or Prep Builder.
 If this is a user’s first time launching Tableau on their device, they’ll be given an option to enter their contact information and start a 14-day trial.
-Users who have already been assigned a Creator role on your Tableau Online site can skip the trial prompt by clicking "Activate Tableau" as shown below.
+Users who have already been assigned a Creator role on your Tableau Cloud site can skip the trial prompt by clicking "Activate Tableau" as shown below.

 On the Activate Tableau screen, users should choose "Activate by signing in to a server" as shown.
 To activate by signing in to a server is synonymous with using LBLM.

-If the user is a member of multiple Tableau Online sites, they will be prompted to select the site they wish to use for activation; users should be sure to select a site where they are assigned the Creator site sole in order to successfully activate Desktop and/or Prep Builder.
+If the user is a member of multiple Tableau Cloud sites, they will be prompted to select the site they wish to use for activation; users should be sure to select a site where they are assigned the Creator site sole in order to successfully activate Desktop and/or Prep Builder.

 Once authenticated, the user will have successfully activated their Desktop and/or Prep Builder installations using LBLM, and they’ll be ready to get down to vizness!